Mateusz-Grzelinski/corpus-macro-replacer/README.md

 [VARIJABLE] // output when using -alwaysConvertLocalToGlobal _grubosc=32 // old value is preserved but actual value is taken from evar.grubosc

-[VARIJABLE] // Other option which is not impleneted grubosc=evar.grubosc+12 // ok, now values is taken from global setting but local modification is preserved
+[VARIJABLE] // not impleneted: smart resolution grubosc=evar.grubosc+12 // ok, now values is taken from global setting but local modification is preserved
 ```